abordage/og-images/README.md

     | App Name
     |--------------------------------------------------------------------------
     |
-    | Set to null to disable
+    | Set null to disable
     |
     | Supported: string or null
     |